fac18/chefup_app/README.md

 #### Crazy 8's

-Each member had a quick 2min per frame to sketch out ideas of our app interface
+Each member had a quick 2min per frame to sketch out ideas of our app interface.
+Here is one example:

 <img src="https://i.imgur.com/W0cEpw6.jpg" width="500">